Nathxniel/ppp/people/src/STRATEGY.md

   - "the nature of reality"
   - _"what type of person am i?"_

-try to remember the positive evaluations of a self-identified personal character traits when thoughts become introspective
+**try to remember the positive evaluations of self-identified personal character traits when thoughts become introspective**

+give people benefit of the doubt
-  - "XYZ because everyone wants to be your friend"
+  - "X only said Y because they want to be friends"
+  - "X is just a shy person, not rude"

 **essentially, always turn towards positivity.**